-Business Acumen: You need a solid understanding of basic business concepts, along with technical understand for your industry.
+Business Acumen: You need a solid understanding of basic business concepts, along with a technical understanding for your industry.
 The skills are commonly acquired through formal education or years of business industry experience.

 Leadership & Communications: These are important to master across any industry.
 Being able to comfortably lead and effectively communicate with others are skill sets that cannot be ignored or overlooked.
 These skills are acquired through formal training and experience in an environment where practice occurs.

 Discipline & Mindset: These crucial skills cannot be ignored.
 If you look across any industry, you will find that the best business leaders are laser-focused, extremely disciplined and possess exceptional mental toughness.
 Discipline and mental toughness are like muscles, they must be exercised and tested to build.

 Now that you have confidence in the basic skills for success, let’s look at progressing through a Six Sigma career:

 Six Sigma White Belt: The first step in your professional development.
 You will acquire a basic understanding of Six Sigma and Lean.
 This includes fully understanding the processes of DMAIC.
 You will gain the skills to be able to reduce resources and waste while augmenting satisfaction among customers.

 Six Sigma Yellow Belt: You will build on your skills as a White Belt.
 The first step is comprehending and understanding the SIPOC diagram.
 Then you will learn skills such as Process Mapping, C&E Matrix, effect analysis along with Failure Modes, fundamental statistics, introduction to Minitab, and developing graphs.